 Lemons are just one example of the simple bounties Allah has provided us with.
-Although they may just be a “customary fruit,” they contain flavanoids, which are often referred to as ‘natures biological modifiers,’ because of their ability to modify the body’s reactions to other compounds such as: allergens, viruses and carcinogens.
+Although they may just be a “customary fruit,” they contain flavonoids, which are often referred to as ‘natures biological modifiers,’ because of their ability to modify the body’s reactions to other compounds such as allergens, viruses, and carcinogens.

 Lemons are usually known for their high content of Vitamin C – four times higher than that of oranges.
 Hungarian scientist, Albert Szent-Gyorgi, uncovered a synergy between pure vitamin C and a then unidentified co-factor in the peels of lemons and called the resulting compound Vitamin P.

 Still known as such, Vitamin P particularly benefits the capillaries by reducing pain and improving blood circulation.
 It also heals cataracts, decreases bile production, alleviates herpes and lowers blood cholesterol levels (Murray, p.
 1).

 Other important properties of lemons are their mineral contents.
 They contain 48.3% potassium, which nourishes the brain and nerve cells; 29.9% calcium, which builds strong bones and teeth; and 4.4% magnesium, which in conjunction with calcium, plays an important part in the formation of albumen in the blood.

 In addition to their nutritional benefits, the smell and the taste of lemons can help fuel a general release of stress.
 In aromatherapy, lemon oil is used as a muscle relaxant and a skin and circulation stimulant.
 Rubbed on the face, lemons open up the pores releasing heat and refreshing the skin.